Kevin Hart Sex Tape: ‘Fameolous’ Publishes Graphic Sex Video, Photos Of Hart’s Alleged Romp With 2 Or 3 Women

 — TMZ (@TMZ) September 18, 2017

 The NSFW video that allegedly displays Hart having sex with one woman while another woman waits mainly shows a bed moving and the sounds of sex.
 A man who favors Hart arises and walks around the room, with the naughty bits blurred in that particular video.
 The exclusive video from the celebrity website comes with a description from the journalist, who states that there is a “clean” version of the NSFW video – meaning, a video with no blur on the man they allege is Kevin – but states that the video on her iPhone can’t be released because it will be stolen.
-It isn’t clear who the writer alleges will steal the NSFW video.
+It isn’t clear who the writer alleges stole the NSFW video.

 The writer alleges that it appeared Hart was allegedly in a “sex brothel.”
 It is not certain whether or not the woman who appears in the above photo from TMZ is one of the women that appear in the video and the other photos – or if there is a third woman involved.